ramzyraz/Blending-In/README.md

 ## Bugs/Improvements
 Players and NPC have death animation which is too fast for plane to detect and hence pass-through plane and fall.

+Note: The Game Executable can be found in the Builds folder.